SIZE:

 BENEFITS:

-Gutweed is rich in protein, iron and calcium, as well as vitamins B and A. It contains high levels of nitrogen and phosphorus, making it particularly effective as a natural fertilizer in agriculture.
+Gutweed is rich in protein, iron, calcium and vitamins B and A. It contains high levels of nitrogen and phosphorus, making it particularly effective as a natural fertilizer in agriculture.

 LET’S COOK: